-For the third term, students will work on their major research paper or project.
+For the third and final term, students will work on their major research paper or project.
 This can be a traditional research based deliverable or an applied project such as a creating a startup or a unique business solution.
 Students may work individually or as part of a group.

 Business, technological, social, legal and ethical issues and the many forms of digital entertainment are introduced and framed.
 The emergence and ongoing development of the digital entertainment industry is discussed through a historical exploration and critical analysis of the economics, technical innovations, social demands and ethical constraints that define it.
 There is a focus on the range of careers and professional opportunities in this rapidly expanding sector.
 Outcomes are exploration and a critical perspective on digital entertainment and other fields of digital media such as health, education, advertising, and social media.
 This exploration will act as a common basis for all subsequent discussion and collaboration between students with artistic, technical or interdisciplinary backgrounds.
 1 Credit.

 This production-oriented course provides an introduction to the landscape of digital media environments, the audiences they serve, and the platforms through which they are typically delivered.
 The course then introduces regulations and standards, interaction design and production skills, an exploration of the project development cycle, project management, project evaluation and user testing.
 Concept design of websites, computer games, and other networked, ambient screen-based and non-screen-based displays, and or mobile applications or appliances, including the general concept of “the internet of things”, are explored through a series of brief, hands-on projects.
 1 Credit.